thuongdv/java_selenide/README.md

 # Install dependencies
 1. CD to the project folder
-2. Open CMD/terminal then type `mvn install`
+2. Open CMD/terminal then type `./mvnw install`

 # Run test and view result
-1. Type `mvn clean test` to run test
+1. Type `./mvnw clean test` to run test

-The test result locates in the test-ouput folder
+The test result locates in the test-output folder